pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Plugins.md

 dataset.setOptions(options);
 ```

-The `options` to store must extend and internal object of **Charba**, [AbstractPluginOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/plugins/AbstractPluginOptions.html) and leverage on available methods to store the plugin configuration.
+The `options` to store must extend [AbstractPluginOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/plugins/AbstractPluginOptions.html) and leverage on available methods to store the plugin configuration.

 To read the stored configuration, here are some example: